Learn to Hunt

 Contact Information by County

-Reproduction characteristics of largemouth bass are quite similar to the other sunfishes.
-Spawning commences in early May and lasts into June when the water temperature is 63 to 68 degrees F. They deposit their eggs on the roots of submerged plants or grass over rocky or mud bottoms.
-Male largemouth bass usually construct a nest prior to spawning, but sometimes they will spawn with very little nest preparation.
+Spawning starts in early May and lasts into June when the water temperature is 63 to 68 degreess.
+They deposit their eggs on the roots of submerged plants or grass over rocky or mud bottoms.
+Male Largemouth Bass usually build a nest before spawning, but sometimes they will spawn with very little nest preparation.
 Water depth over nests ranges from 1 to 15 feet, but the normal depth is 1 1/2 to 3 feet.

-The eggs, which may vary from 2,000 to 26,000 in each nest, hatch in 3 to 6 days depending upon water temperature.
-Largemouth bass in Iowa average 4 to 6 inches in length during the first year, but lengths of 10 to 12 inches are not unusual in newly stocked lakes and ponds.
-Total lengths of 8 to 12 inches are expected in the latter part of the second year of life, and fish up to 16 inches are common in the third year.
+The eggs, which vary from 2,000 to 26,000 in each nest, hatch in 3 to 6 days depending on water temperature.
+Largemouth Bass in Iowa average 4- to 6-inches long during the first year, but lengths of 10- to 12-inches are not unusual in newly stocked lakes and ponds.
+Total lengths of 8- to 12-inches are expected in the last part of the second year of life, and fish up to 16-inches are common in the third year.
 Both sexes usually reach sexual maturity in their third year of life, but faster growing bass can mature in the second year.
-Largemouth bass have been known to reach 22 pounds in the southern states, but in Iowa they are smaller.
-The record Iowa bass weighed 10 pounds, 12 ounces and was caught in 1984 from Fisher Lake near Bloomfield.
+Largemouth Bass have been known to reach 22-pounds in the southern states, but are smaller in Iowa.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.